vespakoen/extendscriptkit-boilerplate/README.md

 # modern-extendscript

-This package uses browserify, budo and babel to give you an awesome dev setup for writing CEP / ExtendScript applications.
+This package uses browserify, budo, babel and LiveReload to give you an awesome dev setup for writing CEP / ExtendScript applications.

 At the moment this setup works best (is only tested) on OSX 10.12.1 and After Effects CC 2017.